 A walk in this place is a real pleasure because there are no sounds of civilization.
 In addition to the sound of the wind and murmur of the leaves, you could also hear the sound of paper lanterns moved by the wind.
 Along the way, you can meet animals living here, who have long got used to the presence of man in the middle of the forest.

 The cave was not carved out of the rock due to the specific geological structure of the mountains located here.
 It was built of large, matched boulders, and the whole structure was covered with a layer of soil, now covered with grass.
 That is why it is called an “artificial grotto”.

 Inside the grotto

 The cave is small, but it makes a big impression.
 The first part is a small vestibule in which Buddhist rituals were once performed.
-Establishment of the temple in this place is estimated at VIII century.
+The establishment of the temple in this place is estimated in the VIII century.
 Today a guard is on duty there who makes sure that nobody takes pictures inside, as this is prohibited.